The level of access and the actions that your users can perform is controlled using two elements:

 - created and managed locally (local accounts) from the:

 - created and managed in an external directory (directory accounts and directory groups).
-See the section AD Integration for a better understanding of directory integration.
+See the section AD Integration for a better understanding of directory integrations.

 An active directory (AD) referenced in Orchestrator makes its members potential Orchestrator users.
 The level of access for a directory account is configured in Orchestrator, either at the group level (directory group) or at the user level (directory user).